-Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
+Applications should also include the names and email contacts of 2 referees who can be contacted immediately if appointed.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.
-Please quote reference PHP-HSRP-2021-18.